wpsmartpay/wp-smartpay/readme.txt

 == Changelog ==
 = [2.7.2] =
-* New - Add subscription info at payment receipt page
+* New - Add subscription info on the payment receipt page
-* Fix - Billing type was not updated for one time on form page
+* Fix - Billing type was not updated for one time on the form page
-* Fix - Additional charge info was shown if no charges added
+* Fix - Additional charge info was shown if no charges were added

 = [2.7.1] =